 When most people hit career roadblocks, they pivot.
 When Manisha Arora hit them, she transformed them into launching pads.
 After three startup setbacks, instead of playing it safe, she did something most wouldn’t dare – she became an intern at Bosch, despite having a decade of experience.
-That bold move kicked off a series of wins that would shape her remarkable journey to becoming an Associate Director at LTI Mindtree.
+That bold move kicked off a series of wins that would shape her remarkable journey.

 What makes her story truly remarkable isn’t just her professional achievements – it’s her unique approach to growth.
 She ties her annual goals to her birth year, creates her own rules for success, and champions neurodiversity in tech leadership.
 In a world of corporate conformity, Manisha stands out as a reminder that the most impactful leaders are often the ones who dare to do things differently.